StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-monetization.md

 To manage subscriptions, use the **AUTOCONT Subscription** page, where the user:

-- get an overview of AUTOCONT's subscription products,
+- Get an overview of AUTOCONT's subscription products,
 - has the possibility to terminate the subscription of the selected product,
-- can cancel the subscription.
+- can cancel the subscription,
+- can update customer information (Update Customer Information action),
+- can change the payment card - when updating the information (see previous), you can select Update payment card, then the Stripe dialog will appear.

 ## See Also
 [Productivity Pack](ac-productivity-pack.md)